 Peter RabbitTM Garden

-The Peter Rabbit™ Garden was opened in 2009 and has added a fantastic new element to the exhibition to compliment the indoor part of the Attraction.
+The Peter Rabbit™ Garden is our small but perfectly formed show garden and opened in 2009 to add a fantastic new element to the exhibition to compliment the indoor part of the Attraction.

 The garden tells the story of Beatrix Potter the naturalist and is designed to capture the very essence of Beatrix Potter’s world, from the cos lettuces that Benjamin Bunny nibbled on to the gooseberry bush where Peter got caught in a net as he tried to escape Mr. McGregor.
 The Garden was designed by Chelsea RHS Gold medal winner Richard Lucas who recreated a number of the garden scenes from Miss Potter’s best-loved Tales in this wonderful outdoor space.
 Richard embarked on a nationwide hunt to ‘root out’ the appropriate unusual and traditional varieties of fruit, vegetables, herbs and flowers.
 Richard explains: “I studied Beatrix Potter’s garden illustrations and text to identify different fruit, vegetables and flowers to include in my design and found out which varieties she would have known in her lifetime.